-Employees who wish to review their own file should contact the Human Resources Office.
+Current employees who wish to review their own file should contact the Human Resources Office.
 With reasonable advance notice, employees may review their own personnel files in OVEC's offices and in the presence of an individual designated by the Chief Executive Officer to maintain the files.
+Employees may not copy, photograph, or remove any documentation from their personnel file.